matthewwall/weewx-interceptor/readme.txt

 Warning!
 This driver is experimental.
-It is fully tested with the Acurite bridge, mostly functional with the Fine Offset HP1000 and WH2600, mostly functional with the Oregon Scientific LW stations, and not at all tested with the GW1000U.
+It is fully tested with the Acurite bridge, mostly functional with the Fine Offset HP1000 and WH2600, mostly functional with the Oregon Scientific LW stations, and mostly functional with the GW1000U.
 Feedback from anyone with the untested hardware would be greatly appreciated.
 My intent is to push these components into weewx once all of the different configurations are working properly.